- Experiencing a traumatic event can cause physical, emotional, or psychological harm.

 - worsening of an existing medical condition

-A condition known as post-traumatic stress disorder (PTSD) can sometimes occur after a person experiences a life-threatening event or witnesses a death.
+A condition known as post-traumatic stress disorder (PTSD) can sometimes occur after you experience a life-threatening event or witness a death.
 PTSD is a type of anxiety disorder that affects stress hormones and changes the body’s response to stress.
 People with this disorder require strong social support and ongoing therapy.
-Many veterans returning from war experience PTSD.
+Many veterans returning from war suffer from PTSD.

 PTSD can cause an intense physical and emotional response to any thought or memory of the event.
 It can last for months or years following trauma.
 Experts do not know why some people experience PTSD after a traumatic event while others do not.
-According to the National Library of Medicine (NLM), a history of trauma, along with other physical, genetic, psychological and social factors may play a role in developing PTSD.
-(NLM, 2012)
+A history of trauma, along with other physical, genetic, psychological, and social factors may play a role in developing PTSD.

 There are several ways to help restore your emotional stability after a traumatic event: